A Farmgirl's Kitchen®

 Sour Cream Coffee Cake

-Sour Cream Coffee Cake is wonderfully moist, has a delicious streusel topping, and super easy to make!
-(You can add the type of fruit you prefer)
+Sour Cream Coffee Cake is wonderfully moist, has a delicious crumb topping, and super easy to make!

 Course: Breakfast or Brunch, Dessert